 University of Minnesota’s Itasca Biological Station and Weisman Art Museum, partnering closely with Tulane University’s A Studio in the Woods, supports a creative exchange program that links the headwaters and the deltas of the Big River, the Mississippi.
 Artists participate in residency programs, collaborate across regions, and ignite the inquiry into the interconnectedness of cultures, research and river/land environments.

 Founded in 1909, Itasca Station maintains a mission of place-based biological research, teaching, and engagement at the Mississippi River headwaters.
 Since 2001, A Studio in the Woods implements its mission to protect and preserve the Mississippi River bottomland hardwood forest and provides a tranquil haven where artists and scholars reconnect with creative energy.

 The Big River Continuum was seeded by the Itasca Station and the University of Minnesota’s College of Biological Sciences to advance a self-propelled program that integrates the arts with scholarship as a habit.
-The program is being facilitated by the Target Studio for Creative Collaboration of the University of Minnesota Twin Cities, a unique museum program dedicated to collaborations across sectors, academic disciplines and creative practices, supporting and promoting work that radically diversifies knowledge.
+The program is facilitated by Curator in Residence Rebecca Dallinger as part of the Weisman Museum’s Target Studio for Creative Collaboration of the University of Minnesota Twin Cities Campus.
+Target Studio for Creative Collaboration is a unique museum program dedicated to collaborations across sectors, academic disciplines and creative practices, supporting and promoting work that radically diversifies knowledge.

 The concept behind the Big River Continuum comes from the River Continuum Concept (RCC) which describes the entire river system as a continuously integrating series of physical gradients and associated biotic adjustments as the river flows from headwater to mouth.